Please also see the general information on Illumina sequencing as well as the comprehensive Sample/Library Requirements Table.

 The electropherogram of a sequencing library should show a distinct peak.
 The tighter the library fragment size distribution is, the more accurately the library can be loaded onto the flowcells.

 Library QC for PCR-free Sequencing Libraries PCR-free libraries pose special problems since they can show several types of misleading artifacts on Bioanalyzer runs.
-Thus, we require a Bioanalyzer trace of the library to be sequenced, as well as a trace of an amplified aliquot of the same library.
-Please see this section of our FAQs for the details.
+Thus we require a Bioanalyzer trace of the library to be sequenced, as well as a trace of an amplified aliquot of the same library.
+Please see this section of our FAQ for details.

 Submission